mactsouk/d3-live/regular-user.md

 ## The scenario

-We are going to read live data from a Kafka topic using Lenses API and visualize it using D3.js The name of the Kafka topic is `...`.
+We are going to read live data from a Kafka topic using Lenses API and visualize it using D3.js The name of the Kafka topic is `cc_payments`.

 Please have in mind that that the purpose of this tutorial is not presenting the capabilities of the powerful D3.js library, but illustrating how you can